kamranahmedse/developer-roadmap/roadmaps/design-system/content/design-system-vs-component-library@J5mU0v491qrm-mr1W3Msd.md

 # Design System vs Component Library

 A component library is just a collection of visuals i.e. colours, button stylings, fonts, etc. A Design System takes it to the next level by including standards and documentation around the look and usage of each component.
-The Design System acts as the single-source of truth.
+The Design System acts as the single source of truth.

 Visit the following resources to learn more: